Parcel-NExT/Parcel_NExT/Parcel Open Standard/README.md

 * Parcel Backends: Parcel Backends provide services for frontends to be built upon.
 Certain frontends may also directly use Core Engine.

+### Parcel Nodes

+Everything is a node - nodes are responsible for declarations, definitions, constructions, and procedural actions.

+Nodes are just subroutines as in a typical procedural language; Nodes can be pure, in the sense that given certain inputs it always generates the same outputs.
+Nodes (even pure nodes) can have IO and all bunch of other procedural actions in it.

 ## File Structure

 Parcel features a maintenance-free file format: